 Cycle Touring Panniers

-My rear panniers are either Extrawheel Wayfarers or Carradice Super Cs (review / direct / eBay), depending on whether I need roll-top waterproofing.
+My rear panniers are either Extrawheel Wayfarers or Carradice Super Cs (review / buy direct / eBay), depending on whether I need roll-top waterproofing.

 I strap things to the rack-top with flat bungees to avoid damage.